Exploring 10 common conundrums.

 One way to improve our ethics is to example arguments on both sides of common ethical dilemmas.

-Here are nine.
+Here are 10.
 For space, the arguments are truncated but hopefully this article will still serve its purpose: to encourage people to not overweight expediency relative to other considerations, including universal, cosmic justice.

 1. Terminate an employee with cancer?